samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ***Limit Sharing.*** If having all the characters in a party pass an item around to gain its lasting benefits would be disruptive, the item should require Attunement.

-***Limit Stacking.*** If the item grants a bonus that other items also grant, it’s a good idea to require [Attunement](/sources/dnd/free-rules/rules-glossary#Attunement) so characters don’t try to collect too many of those items.
+***Limit Stacking.*** If the item grants a bonus that other items also grant, it's a good idea to require [Attunement](/sources/dnd/free-rules/rules-glossary#Attunement) so characters don't try to collect too many of those items.

 Creating a Spell
 ----------------